Hey, International Pizza Expo is Coming Up Mar 28-30, 2023 in Las Vegas. Show Your Love for Pizza and Get Your Pizza T-Shirt Today!

 Gluten in Pizza Dough

-Gluten in flour
+gluten in flour

 Gluten gives pizza (and bread) dough its structure, stretchiness, and ability to hold air bubbles and rise when baked.